secoda/gitbook/best-practices/best-practices-for-setting-up-your-workspace.md

 #### **Initial Documentation Setup**&#x20;

 Creating robust documentation from the start is crucial.
 Ensure that Documents, Dictionary terms, and Catalog resource descriptions are well-documented to showcase Secoda's value immediately to new users.
-This initial content not only helps in accurate searches but also enhances the AI Assistant’s functionality.
+This initial content not only helps in accurate searches but also enhances the AI Assistant's functionality.

 #### **Prioritizing Certain Documentation**&#x20;